 We provide many extra- and co-curricular learning opportunities that contribute to developing the "whole student."
 We encourage students to participate in activities to integrate themselves into the school community better and experience learning outside the classroom.

-If you have any questions, please do not hesitate to contact us, and we will gladly assist you.
-Let's make this a great year because every day is a great day to be a Pirate!
+If you have any questions, please do not hesitate to contact an administrator, teacher, or other staff member who will gladly assist you.

+Here's to a wonderful and exiting new school year!

 Mrs. Jennifer L. Frederick